Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Quick Summary

-• Human growth hormone (HGH) is a peptide hormone that helps repair, maintain, and build body cells in organs, muscles, and bones.
+• Human Growth Hormone (HGH) is a peptide hormone that repairs, maintains, and builds body cells in organs, muscles, and bones, and is crucial for human growth and development.

-• The side effects of misusing HGH are joint pain, muscle pain, fluid retention, numb skin, high LDL cholesterol levels, and carpal tunnel syndrome.
+• HGH misuse can lead to side effects like joint pain, muscle pain, fluid retention, and increased LDL cholesterol levels.

 What Does Human Growth Hormone Do?